rchampati/pcf-kbs/README.md

 - Your workflow only uses Post Functions, Validators, and Conditions which are provided by Atlassian (not any which are provided by add-ons); and

 ### Create/Edit article
 Mock-ups, assets, or other examples may be attached to stories and/or epics.
-Stories are in the unscheduled state if they are added to the Icebox, are unestimated, or if they have points to estimate in place of an action button.
+Stories are in the unscheduled state

-- You will only be able to switch to Simplified Workflow if:
-- There is only one project being viewed by your board (to check this, look at the board's filter); and
-- That project uses a JIRA workflow scheme which only has one workflow for all issue types; and
-- Your workflow only uses Post Functions, Validators, and Conditions which are provided by Atlassian (not any which are provided by add-ons); and
+- Review the Knowledge Base Topics
+- Fork the Knowledge Base Topic repository
+- Clone your fork
+- Making and pushing changes

 ### Submit article
 When creating new articles, please make sure you mark the article as being a draft until it has been approved by another support engineer.
-When editing articles please be careful as saved changes will be immediately visible to end users.

-- You will only be able to switch to Simplified Workflow if:
+#### Github
+- Making a Pull Request
 - There is only one project being viewed by your board (to check this, look at the board's filter);
-- That project uses a JIRA workflow scheme which only has one workflow for all issue types; and
+- That project uses a JIRA workflow scheme which only has one

-- Your workflow only uses Post Functions, Validators, and Conditions which are provided by Atlassian (not any which are provided by add-ons);
+#### Command Line

+They are added to the Icebox, are unestimated, or if they have points to estimate in place of an action button.

+    git clone --recursive git@github.com:<username>/gitflow.git
+    cd gitflow
+    git branch master origin/master
+    git flow init -d
+    git flow feature start <your feature>

 ### Article Review
 There are no specific requirements as to which section headers you should include in an article.